 This Statement is effective for financial statements issued for fiscal years and interim periods beginning after November 15, 2008, with early application encouraged.
 This Statement encourages, but does not require, comparative disclosures for earlier periods at initial adoption.
-The Company is currently evaluating SFAS 161 and has not yet determined its potential impact on its future results of operations or financial position.
+The adoption of SFAS No 160 should not have a significant impact on our consolidated financial statements.